denysdovhan/denysdovhan.github.io/posts/hello-world.md

 It will be special just because:

-* It's **_open source_** — so now you can improve this and help me fix mistakes.
+* It's **_open source_** — so now you can improve this and help me to fix mistakes.
 * It's **_static_** — so this is convenient for me, superfast and hosted on [GitHub Pages][gh-pages].
-* It's **_habitual_** — because it has built using familiar tools, like Gulp, Jade, Markkdown and Travis.
+* It's **_habitual_** — because it has been built using familiar tools, like Gulp, Jade, Markkdown and Travis.

 ## Looking behind

-My first blog had built on [WordPress][wordpress].
+My first blog had been built on [WordPress][wordpress].
 It was convenient, but WordPress was too fat for me.
 I need just blog.
 Without widgets, without plugins, without themes.
 I need just some pages, with minimalistic, but readable design.
-Then I've lost my domain and forget about these problems.
+Then I've lost my domain and forgot about these problems.

 I've mentioned this about five months ago and decided to make perfect, slap-up site using modern technologies.
 But I haven't had time to do this and again left this idea.